pavelkrolevets/Periscope/README.md

 ### Description

 This a utility to run Deribit delta-hedger processes on the remote server.
 No need to keep your own machine running.
+Later intended to add strategy robots.

 Download links: